“Can hemp get you high?” is possibly the #1 question regarding hemp.

-It’s still a gray area in some states.
-CBD oils, sprays, tinctures and creams cannot get you high – making it rather foolish for the federal government to classify all CBD remedies as Schedule 1 drugs, thus making them illegal in many states but only if the concentration of THC is greater than 0.3 percent.
+CBD oils, sprays, tinctures, creams and hemp cigarettes cannot get you high – making it rather foolish for the federal government to classify all CBD remedies as Schedule 1 drugs, thus making them illegal in many states but only if the concentration of THC is greater than 0.3 percent.

 Go ahead and enjoy buzz-free hemp products in the form of hemp-seed oil dressing, hemp beer, hemp burgers, and even milk that comes from hemp-fed cows.
 Just be aware that if the hemp is sourced from the flower and not the seeds, you may have trace amounts of THC in your system, which could affect drug testing.